microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## Support output to IPC-driven files

-In TypeScript 1.8 allows users to use the `--outFile` argument with special file system entities like named pipes, devices, etc.
+TypeScript 1.8 allows users to use the `--outFile` argument with special file system entities like named pipes, devices, etc.

 As an example, on many Unix-like systems, the standard output stream is accessible by the file `/dev/stdout`.